robust-rosin/robust/scripts/README.md

 commit hashes for the head of the bug witness and fix witness for the bug in its fork.
 Note that these properties must be updated when the witness branches are modified in order to break the cache and to ensure the image is up to date.
-The `fork-url` should be used if the forked repository does not match the name of the bug-folder.
+The `fork-url` property should be used if the forked repository does not match the name  of the bug-folder.
+The optional `use-osrf` property specifies whether or not BugZoo should use OSRF's sources when installing dependencies for the PUT.
+If `use-osrf` is not provided, its value will default to `no` (i.e., OSRF sources will not be used).

 **Note:** To use this script, `pyyaml` must be installed in the current environment.